 Guidelines for Picking a Good Travel Camera

 A good camera is essential on an international vacation.
 Often, this camera can be your smartphone, as the latest smartphones keep churning out more impressive cameras each iteration.
-However, there’s a chance you’ll want something higher quality and more customizable than the wide angle, digital zoom lens in your existing camera.
+However, there’s a chance you’ll want something higher quality and more customizable than the wide-angle, digital zoom lens in your existing camera.
 If that’s the case, there are some things you’ll want to consider before heading on vacation.
-I recently bought a camera for travel, and in the interests of helping out others doing the same, I thought I’d share some guidelines for picking a good travel camera.
+I recently bought a camera for travel, and in the interest of helping out others doing the same, I thought I’d share some guidelines for picking a good travel camera.

 What to consider when picking a travel camera?

 This applies to more than just cameras, but all travel in general.
 What kind of traveller are you?
 Are you a beach bum?
 Are you an adventure enthusiast?
 Are you a history buff or a foodie?
 Do you like engaging in high-impact activities when travelling or is a casual walk down a cobblestone street the most excitement you’ll enjoy during your travels?
 If you’re like me, you’re a bit of everything.

 Your answer will determine what kind of camera you should get.
 If you are a nature enthusiast and want to go on safaris and other wildlife excursions, such as trips to the Galapagos Islands, you should have a high-quality, prosumer-grade camera with telephoto lenses, which means a DSLR or Mirrorless camera is your likely option.
 If you’re a mountain biker or scuba diver, a GoPro is the right fit.
 Do you only travel to eat up all the food you can?
 A high-end smartphone with some editing apps is probably all you need to make sure your food pics look good on Instagram.
 Knowing what you want out of travel photography is the first step towards picking the right camera for your trip.